Alem is an Entrepreneur and Writer with an A.S. in Digital Film Making.

 I chose this picture to analyze because it is thought by many movie experts to be one of the best American films.
 What constitutes a movie as being one of the best is left up to interpretation, but one key ingredient that most every expert can agree on is longevity.
 If a movie can stand the test of time then it's at least considered.
 Quotes like, "Bad news sells best" and "Good news is no news" can be easily inserted into an analysis of our society today.
 Just look at the headlines on Twitter, Facebook, etc. Which ones do you click on, the good or the bad?
 The positive story or the negative one?
 Which occupies the news cycle more?

 While stopping to get gas, Herbie ventures into what I guess you would call a rest stop after no one comes out to assist them.
-It has gas, breakfast and even a nice amount of rooms that you can rent out for a few days.
+It has gas, breakfast, and even a nice number of rooms that you can rent out for a few days.
 Inside one of the rooms, Herbie gets creeped out by a woman who is praying.
-Back outside Herbie tells Tatum about the prayers just as a police car zooms by them, siren whaling.
+Back outside Herbie tells Tatum about the prayers just as a police car zooms by them, siren wailing.
 Naturally, his eyes light up.
 He thinks there's a connection and a connection may mean a big story.
 They follow along.

 The Price of Admission

 In pursuit of the police cruiser, Herbie and Tatum come across a pretty blonde woman named Lorraine at the side of the road.
 After finding out that her husband Leo is stuck in an old Indian cave-dwelling, Tatum plays the hero to what doesn't quite seem like your normal damsel in distress.
 Silver-tongued, with no issue getting into the car with two male strangers, Lorraine quickly shows that she can hold her own.
 This represents another example of character development through dialogue.